Fritzchips/Chat-App/README.md

 1 - Clone repo to local machine

-2 - cd into `ChatApp` from where directory is saved
+2 - cd into `Chat-App` from where directory is saved

 3 - cd into `API` directory then cd `client` and run `npm i`